JimHosaain/Project-alpha/README.md

 The app has two parts for local development:

 - Frontend: Vite + React
-- Backend: Express + SQLite
+- Backend: Express + MySQL

 The backend seeds a realistic demo catalog automatically, so you do not need to import SQL manually for the main flow.